flutter/packages/packages/quick_actions/quick_actions_android/README.md

         android:launchMode="singleInstance">
 ```

+Depending on your use case, you may additionally/instead need to set the proper launch mode related `Intent` flags
+in the `Intent` that launches the `FlutterActivity` to achieve your expected back press behavior and back task stack.
-See the [Tasks and the back stack][4] Android documentation for more information
-on the different launch modes and `Intent` flags you may need.
+See [Tasks and the back stack][4] for more documentation about the different launch modes and related `Intent` flags
+that Android provides.

 ## Contributing